Dennis Scholes: Playing career

 Dennis Scholes was signed by Hull Kingston Rovers during 1946, he made his début for Hull Kingston Rovers against Liverpool Stanley at Old Craven Park, Kingston upon Hull during December 1947.
 He was transferred from Hull Kingston Rovers to Leeds (having scored a hat-trick of tries against Leeds two-weeks earlier) during November 1951 for a transfer fee of £4,000 (based on increases in average earnings, this would be approximately £305,100 in 2017).

 Dennis Scholes played in Leeds' victory in the Yorkshire League during the 1954–55 season.

 He was transferred from Leeds to Featherstone Rovers, he made his début for Featherstone Rovers on Saturday 15 September 1956, and he played his last match for Featherstone Rovers during the 1957–58 season.
 He was transferred from Featherstone Rovers to Hull Kingston Rovers, and was one of new coach; Colin Hutton's first signings, he played his last match for Hull Kingston Rovers against York at Old Craven Park, Kingston upon Hull on Friday 26 December 1958.
 He was transferred from Hull Kingston Rovers to Doncaster.
-He appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.

-Genealogical information

-Dennis Scholes' marriage to Sylvia (née Clayton) was registered during third ¼ 1952 in Hull district.
-They had children; Gillian Scholes birth registered during second ¼ in Holderness district), and Wendy Scholes birth registered during first ¼ in Hull district).